leahkemp/pipeface/docs/pipeface/run_on_other_hpc.md

 Modify the rest of the `nextflow_pipeface_container.config` for your specific HPC/job scheduler.

 > [!NOTE]
-> the 'deepvariant_call_variants' and 'deeptrio_call_variants' processes require access to appropriate GPU's
+> The 'deepvariant_call_variants' and 'deeptrio_call_variants' processes require access to appropriate GPU's

 ## 3. Get pipeline dependencies